Eladtz2025/ml-trading-agent/README.md

-# ml-trading-agent
+# ML Trading Agent

-Elite ML-based trading agent with rigorous risk, validation, and execution realism.
+Project to build an advanced, rig-awaire, and production-ready trading agent with complete tracking, validation, and risk management.

+Please see 'checklist.md' and the architecture image for a visual overview.

+Contributors: Elad T., 2025.